reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 Here we have used an aggregator

 ## Consuming the Route with Splitter Aggregator Pattern from REST Styled DSL
-We can use the REST styled DSL in Apache Camel to define REST APIs with the HTTP verbs like get, post, put, and, delete.
-The actual REST transport is leveraged by using Camel REST components such as Netty HTTP, Servlet, and others that has native REST integration.
+We can use the REST styled DSL in Apache Camel to define REST APIs with the HTTP verbs like GET, POST, PUT, and, DELETE.
+The actual REST transport is leveraged by using Camel REST components such as Netty HTTP, Servlet, and others that have native REST integration.

 To use the Rest DSL in Java, we need to extend the `RouteBuilder` class and define the routes in the `configure` method similar to how we created regular Camel routes earlier.